burakilkayakgun/Weigted-Graph/README.md

 # Weigted Graph

-Please check out weigtedGraph.pdf for description of the project.
+Please check out WeigtedGraph.pdf for description of the project.

 How to compile
 In a terminal, call commands: